 Tilo Pfeifer, born 1939, received his Dipl.-Ing. degree 1965 his Dr.-Ing. degree 1968 and his postdoctoral lecture qualification (Habilitation) 1972 from the RWTH Aachen University, Germany.
 1972 - 2004 he has been Professor and Director of WZL department of “Metrology and Quality Management”, RWTH Aachen University and from 1980 - 2004 Director at the Fraunhofer-Institute of Production Technology IPT, Aachen.
 He is now Professor Emeritus at RWTH Aachen University.
 Still he teaches graduate courses in “Metrology for Microsystems” at several universities (e.g. RWTH Aachen University; Tsinghua University, Beijing; State University of Santa Catarina, Florianopolis, Brazil).
 His research topics are Optical-/Laser-Metrology and Quality Management.

-Prof. Pfeifer has published some 500 scientific papers, generally on laser-/optical measurement, coordinate measuring technology and quality management, numerous conference proceedings, several books and patents.
+Prof. Pfeifer has published over 500 scientific papers, generally on laser-/optical measurement, coordinate measuring technology and quality management, numerous conference proceedings, several books and patents.

 Universidade Federal do Rio Grande do Sul